PARIS 3 IN A NUTSHELL

 Finally the 3rd arrondissrment is the home of the Wenzhou Chinese community which was the first Chinese community (there are 3 Chinatown in Paris!) to arrive to Paris as recruited laborers during WWI.
 This community is settled in the streets around colorful Rue au Mairie, a picturesque area which deserves some exploration.

-TOP SIGHTS IN PARIS 3
+TOURIST PLACES IN PARIS 3

 No surprises here: you can find all these places on all the guidebooks about Paris so no article talking about the 3rd arrondissement would be complete without these Paris tourist places.
 If you are visiting Paris for the first time you will like to visit some of them, they are touristy but beautiful !